friends-of-presta/security-advisories/_posts/2022-11-01-ndk_advanced_custom_fields.md

 * Obtain admin access
 * Remove data from the associated PrestaShop
-* Copy/paste data from sensitive tables to FRONT to expose tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to FRONT to expose tokens and unlock admins' ajax scripts
 * Rewrite SMTP settings to hijack emails

 ## Proof of concept